Brethren, in addition to having a rich devotional life, we need to live a life of prayer if we are to experience revival.

 You can pray to both God and His Son.
 We once read a prayer at the end of one of Sister White’s sermons and we noticed that she went back and forth between addressing the Father and the Son.

-Let us practice, practice, practice in the fear of the LORD and for His honor and glory.
+Let us practice, practice, practice in the fear of the Christ and for His honor and glory.
 This is something we must really strive for.
 He will help us, but only if we are putting effort into it, showing heaven that this is really the life we want to live; and it is to be our whole life – the life of prayer.
 I hope this will be a real blessing to you.

 I’ve talked a lot about sacrificial love lately, as well as holiness, and the topic of prayer follows the same theme.
 This is the most important thing there is!
 And yet how much do we hear presentations on prayer, specifically the praying without ceasing experience?
 A revival of true godliness is our first and greatest need, and prayer is the strength of it, so should we not be striving for it and having this experience first before all else?

-Prayer is not merely something you say to God and end with an Amen; prayer is a way of life.
+Prayer is not merely something you say to God and end with an ‘Amen’; prayer is a way of life.
 Sister White says to “let every breath be a prayer” (Ministry of Healing, p.
 510).
 This obviously doesn’t mean saying something under every breath.
 Some of prayer is listening, as she says a couple paragraphs before that: “Christ is ever sending messages to those who listen for His voice.”
-Prayer also involves Christians to “set the Lord always before them.”
+Prayer also involves Christians to “set the Christ always before them.”

 This is to be our unceasing life experience, as it is written, “Pray without ceasing” (1 Thessalonians 5:17).